chinamike65/hugo-tuolesi/content/book3/book3en.md

 When the Kadampa Dade Pu-chung-wa made offerings to the Three Jewels, they could only offer spicy herbs at first, but gradually they were able to offer synthetic long incense, and later they were able to offer precious agarwood.

+Pu-chung-wa said, "First I gave sod incense with a sharp odor.
+Next I obtained sweet-smelling, long sticks of incense made from four substances to give.
+Now I give aromatic akaru, turuska, and the like."

 295

 It is said that later Master Buton Rinchen Drub used 22 taels of gold incense every time he prepared incense.

-We all have to learn from Master Bu chungwa.
-Even if the offerings are few and bad, as long as we persist in making offerings, we can gradually increase the blessings, get better offerings, and ultimately achieve great blessings.
+We all have to learn from Master Pu-chung-wa.
+Even if the offerings are few and bad, as long as we persist in making offerings, we can gradually increase the blessings, get better offerings, and ultimately accumulate great merit.

-If you feel that the offerings are not good and don’t make them, you will not be able to accumulate vast blessings, and you will only be a person with low blessings after reincarnation.
+If you feel that the offerings are not good and don’t make them, you will not be able to accumulate vast blessings, and you will only be a person with low blessings after rebirth.

+##### (4) Initiation and devotion when making offerings

-(4) When making offerings, you should also pay attention to the starting and meeting goals when making offerings.
+When making offerings, you should also pay attention to the starting and meeting goals when making offerings.

 The heart must be good and broad.

 There must be strong confidence in the Three Treasures, and joy from the heart.

-After making offerings with such a mentality, then dedicate the merits and virtues to the supreme Bodhi, not to attain the fruit of man, heaven and Theravada, let alone to focus on worldly affairs, that is, to dedicate to the vastness.
+After making offerings with such an attitude, dedicate the merits and virtues to the supreme Bodhi, not to attain the fruit of man, heaven and Theravada, let alone to focus on worldly affairs, that is, to dedicate to the vastness.

 In the "Sutra of Judgment by King Ajatashi", there is a story about a poor girl who gave a lamp and received the prophecy of the Buddha.
 It shows that even if the offerings are small, but with great intentions, they can still get great results.